 1. Forearm Sleeve Tattoo

-A sleeve tattoo on the forearm – otherwise known as a half-sleeve – is a bold body art choice.
+A sleeve tattoo on the forearm is a bold body art choice.
 Whatever the design you choose, you’re sure to command attention.
-Half sleeve tattoos can be a great way to combine several different art styles.
+Forearm sleeve tattoos can be a great way to combine several different art styles.
 Your artist can use shading, flowers, or other designs to connect different individual tattoos.
-A forearm sleeve is also a great option if you want to show off a vast and intricate design like a tribal pattern, forest, portrait, or religious tattoo.
+It’s also a great option if you want to show off a vast and intricate design like a forest, portrait, religious or tribal tattoo.

 2. Inner Forearm Tattoo